ParEVO: Synthesizing Code for Irregular Data: High-Performance Parallelism through Agentic Evolution: Methodology: The System

-\paragraph{Data Verification Pipeline.} To ensure the integrity of the \textit{Parlay-Instruct} corpus, we employed a strict \textit{execution-based verification protocol}.
-Unlike prior datasets that rely solely on static analysis, every generated candidate in our pipeline was compiled against the ParlayLib headers and executed against a synthesized unit test.
-Candidates that failed compilation or runtime assertion checks were automatically discarded.
-This rigorous filtration process yielded 13,820 verified instruction-tuning pairs, which we partitioned into a fine-tuning training set of size 13,120 and a held-out test set of 700 pairs for evaluation.
+That is, we only accept code that compiles and passes the unit tests.
+Compiling and executing each candidate against its unit test discarded 15{,}880 candidates that failed to compile or timed out.
+This filtration process yielded 13,820 verified instruction-tuning pairs, which we partitioned into a fine-tuning training set of size 13,120 and a held-out test set of 700 pairs for evaluation.

 \paragraph{Performance Optimization Dataset.} To enable the model to reason about runtime efficiency, we curated a benchmark of 20 challenging graph problems from the DMOJ competitive programming platform \cite{dmoj}.
 We synthesized optimization trajectories for these problems using the OpenEvolve framework \cite{sharma2025openevolve} powered by Gemini-3-Pro.
 The data generation process followed the following novel protocol: